openshift-labs/learn-katacoda/introduction/developing-with-odo/02-creating-new-binary-component.md

 `ls`{{execute}}

-Build the `backend` source files with Maven to create a JAR:
+Build the `backend` source files with Maven to create a jar file:

 `mvn package`{{execute}}